itisdb/yolov5/README.md

-YOLO v5 with real time
+Yolo v5 in real time with flask